-- Open Walk-In Hours: Walk-ins hours are used for quick questions and are on a firstcome, first-served basis.
-Your adviser will notify you if/when open Walk-In Hours are offered. - Schedule an appointment: An appointment allows time to discuss more in-depth issues such as transitioning to college, minors or certificates, academic difficulty, etc. You can schedule an in-person or phone appointment with your adviser.
-Check with your campus Nursing office to find out what number to call to make an appointment or if you may schedule appointments online through Starfish. - Send an email or call your adviser directly: This is an option if you have a quick question.
-Please remember that your adviser may be in meetings, working with other students, or out of the office and might not be able to respond immediately.
+- Open Walk-In or Zoom-In Hours: Walk-in or Zoom-In Hours are used for quick questions and are offered on a first-come, first-served basis.
+Your adviser will notify you via listserv or newsletter announcements when open Walk-In or Zoom-In hours are offered. - Schedule an appointment: An appointment allows time to discuss more in-depth issues such as transitioning to college, minors or certificates, academic difficulty, etc. You may schedule a Zoom, phone, or in-person appointment with your adviser.
+Appointments may be scheduled online via Starfish. - Send an email or call your adviser directly: This is an option when you have a quick question.
+Please remember that your adviser may be in meetings, working with other students, or out of the office and may not be able to respond immediately.
 Allow your adviser time to return your email or phone call.
-If you are sending multiple emails or calling frequently, it is usually best to schedule an in-person appointment.
+If you are sending multiple emails or calling frequently, it is usually best to schedule an appointment.